Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - Easily visible salon contact infromation
 - Socil links in the header and footer of each page so user can follow the salon via social networks and be up to date with the latest information

+## Future Features

+- Online booking so that the client can quickly select the desired date from the calendar

 ## Structure